freepik-company/gommitizen/README.md

 This will bump the version of the project in the given directory.

-if you want to bump the version of projecta and generate a changelog, run:
+if you want to bump the version of projects and generate a changelog, run:

 ```bash
 gommitizen bump -c